strawstack/TheFourTempers/README.md

 # Todo

 - [ ] Some numbers have behaviours (see below for details)
+    - All digits have a base animation that is used to set their offset based on their current size (and cellsize).
+    - These animations set a value in `state.digitOffset` which is used by render to adjust the position of numbers.
+    - Special numbers have slightly different animations.
+    - Selected numbers rely on their former position being saved to `state.digitOffset`.
+    - When selected, aniamton is canceled, posiiton is saved, animation resumes when selection ends.
+    - If numbers are sent to a bin, their position is reset when they re-appear.
 - [ ] On start, numbers animate onto the screen randomly (opacity from 0 to 1)

 - [x] When numbers animate, have them quickly move across the x-axis, and move at a constant rate in the y direction.